Creighton vs. Providence: Sportsbook promo codes, odds, spread, over/under - January 6

 - Creighton has covered eight times in 14 matchups with a spread this season.

-- Bluejays games have hit the over six out of 14 times this season.
+- In the Bluejays' 14 games this season, the combined scoring has gone over the point total six times.

-- Providence has put together an 8-6-0 ATS record so far this year.
+- Providence has put together an 8-6-0 record against the spread this year.

-- Friars games have hit the over three out of 14 times this year.
+- The Friars and their opponents have combined to hit the over three out of 14 times this year.

 Creighton Futures Odds